PhillippOhlandt/bolt-extension-pusher-realtime/README.md

 ```

 ##### Listen on events
-Currently the this events will be pushed based on your configuration.
+Currently this events will be pushed based on your configuration.

 - Channel `records`
 	- Event `created`: Record was created